AI-driven content delivery

 Three things stuck with me from this work:

+Writing rules for an AI is content design with a different reader.
 The agent’s output was only as good as the rules I wrote.
 The model needed to know the intent of a piece of copy, not just its surface form.
 Treating the model as a reader with user needs is what produced reliable output.
 That’s a content design instinct, not an engineering one.

 The two-step generate-and-confirm pattern wasn’t an obvious choice.
 Teams wanted speed.
 Engineering wanted parameter control.
 I shipped the version where users could review the table before sending it to Confluence, because content designers didn’t trust a one-click flow.
 The conversational copy is what got 25 teams to use the tool with their actual work.